LNMIG/PI-Dogs/README.md

-# INDIVIDUAL PROJECT - performed at soyHenry's Bootcamp - Dogs Application
+# INDIVIDUAL PROJECT - done at soyHenry's Bootcamp - Dogs Application

 ## This is the Landing Page